GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 ## Limitations

 While entire R scripts can be sent through the command line, sending lines by lines through Rstudio is preferred.

+Parameters were tested with PE250 sequencing.
+They should be adjusted for different read length.

 ## References